shafiab/data_science/GettingCleaningData/README.md

 tidyData = read.table("finalData.txt",header= T)
 ```

+If you download the file, please place it in the "UCI HAR Dataset" folder, so that is can find "test" and "train" subfolders.
 The tidyData will be a data frame with dimension of 180x68.